 Experience of the pandemic to date shows that some workers are less likely to follow public health guidance to self-isolate if they have financial or job security concerns.
 Employees in self-isolation are entitled to Statutory Sick Pay (SSP) for every day they are in isolation, provided they meet the eligibility conditions.
 The government has published guidance on this.

 To support them during self-isolation, some employees may also be eligible for a one-off payment of £500 under the Test and Trace Support Payment scheme.
-This scheme will continue until 30 June , and has been expanded to cover parents and guardians during a child or young person’s self-isolation period.
+This scheme will continue until 31 March , and covers parents and guardians during a child or young person’s self-isolation period.

 Employers should be explicit in their communication with workers of the level of support that their business can offer to people unable to work because they are sick or asked to isolate.

-SMEs can claim a rebate for SSP for one ten-day isolation per employee.
+SMEs can claim a rebate for SSP for covering up to two weeks of self-isolation per employee.
 They will need a coronavirus isolation note from their employee to make the claim.

 People are not eligible for SSP if they are ‘workers’, self-employed, or earn below £120 a week.
 SSP is paid at just under £96 per week.
 SSP rates could simultaneously be a financial penalty for employees who cannot work because of isolation, and an unsustainable cost burden for employers, particularly if employees are told to isolate for multiple periods.
 The cost for firms that offer occupational sick pay could also be much higher.